rpm-software-management/rpm/docs/manual/format_v6.md

 The per-member zero padding is inside the payload compression, so it normally costs only a small encoding overhead in transit.

+A signature-preserving local materialization keeps the signed main header and ALT digest unchanged, replaces the compressed bytes with canonical raw cpio, and for an aligned package adds the outer zero framing only on disk.
+Header-only signatures remain valid; signature-header records covering the old physical payload are removed.
+The compressor and primary payload digest/size tags in the signed main header intentionally continue to describe the original transport representation, while RPM verifies the physical payload against the ALT tags.
+A package built without content alignment can still be materialized, but its file content lands on arbitrary offsets, so it can only be copied from, not cloned.
+Re-alignment is not permitted because it would change the signed canonical bytes.

 Aligning the content this way lets tools clone regular file content into and out of the package with `FICLONERANGE`, sharing extents on filesystems that support reflinks (btrfs, XFS, ...).
 Where cloning is unavailable, RPM falls